DEMON-NEUROHACK/Challenge-3-London-Team-C/README.md

 ## Future directions

 1. Estimate the size of repeats within a genome using Expansion Hunter by searching through a BAM/CRAM file for reads that span, flank, and are fully contained in each repeat.
-2. Improve the model to ncorporate further modalities and ensure it is transformative to tackle other complex diseases and traits.
+2. Improve the model to incorporate further modalities and ensure it is transformative to tackle other complex diseases and traits.

 <hr>